Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-observable-of.md

 function useObservableOf<TValue>(value: TValue): Observable<TValue>;
 ```

 This hook will return an observable which emits `value` on the initial render, then on subsequent re-renders will check if value has changed between the current and previous render, emitting the updated `value` if it has.
-Similar to an RxJS' [BehaviorSubjects](https://rxjs.dev/api/index/class/BehaviorSubject) whenever a new observer subscribes to the observable, the observer immediately receives the last emitted `value`, then listens for new values to be emitted.
-The instance of the observable will also persist across the components lifecycle to avoid issues with consumer hooks subscribing to a new instance on each render.
+Similar to RxJS' [BehaviorSubjects](https://rxjs.dev/api/index/class/BehaviorSubject) whenever a new observer subscribes to the observable, the observer immediately receives the last emitted `value`, then listens for new values to be emitted.
+The instance of the created observable will also persist across the components lifecycle to avoid issues with consumer hooks subscribing to a new instance on each render.

 This hook is intended for creating observable from values that are returned from built-in or third party hooks that don't themselves return observables, such as `useContext`.